Interpretable CNN-Multilevel Attention Transformer for Rapid Recognition of Pneumonia from Chest X-Ray Images: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{OVID-19} was first discovered in December 2019 in Wuhan, Hubei Province, China, and its ability to spread robustly has led to a global pandemic of it and its variant strains (Omicron BA.1, Omicron BA.2, etc.)\cite{cucinotta2020declares}.
+COVID-19 was first discovered in December 2019 in Wuhan, Hubei Province, China, and its ability to spread robustly has led to a global pandemic of it and its variant strains (Omicron BA.1, Omicron BA.2, etc.)~\cite{cucinotta2020declares}.
 As of September 10, 2022, more than 607,362,097 people have been diagnosed with COVID-19 positive worldwide, with a death toll of 6,510,110.
-Its main symptoms include fever, shortness of breath, and loss of taste\cite{lauer2020incubation}.
+Its main symptoms include fever, shortness of breath, and loss of taste~\cite{lauer2020incubation}.
 In some cases, the infection can lead to serious respiratory complications, most notably pneumonia, which often requires admission to Intensive Care Unit (ICU).
-Unfortunately, the dramatic increase in diseases has paralyzed many health systems, and the shortage of wards and medical equipment has forced many countries to designate a series of epidemic prevention policies, such as distance restraints and national lockdowns\cite{phua2020intensive}.
+Unfortunately, the dramatic increase in diseases has paralyzed many health systems, and the shortage of wards and medical equipment has forced many countries to designate a series of epidemic prevention policies, such as distance restraints and national lockdowns~\cite{phua2020intensive}.

-Real-time reverse transcription polymerase chain reaction (RT-PCR) is the primary diagnostic tool for COVID-19\cite{ieracitano2022fuzzy}.
-In clinical practice, chest X-rays (CXR) have long been used to evaluate patients' lungs because of their portability and cost-effectiveness compared to computed tomography (CT)\cite{wong2020frequency}.
-However, the resulting images of patients' lungs require manual analysis by radiologists, making the overall diagnostic process inefficient and difficult to cater to large-scale diagnostic needs.
+Real-time reverse transcription polymerase chain reaction (RT-PCR) is the primary diagnostic tool for COVID-19~\cite{ieracitano2022fuzzy}.
+In clinical practice, chest X-ray (CXR) have long been used to evaluate patients' lungs because of their portability and cost-effectiveness compared to computed tomography (CT)~\cite{wong2020frequency}.
+However, the resulting images require manual analysis by radiologists, making the diagnostic process inefficient and difficult to cater to large-scale diagnostic needs.
 This diagnostic strategy, which requires the practical intervention of experts and is time-consuming and laborious, needs urgent improvement.